patelbhavin2426/location-detective/README.md

 # Future enhancements

 The redux integration is done successfully and it was working.
-The final changes
+The final changes do not have the redux piece in working condition.